FACTBOX-What COVID-19 vaccine and drug makers have to say about Omicron | Health

 Gilead has said it believes its drug - Veklury or remdesivir - will continue to be active against the Omicron variant.
 It plans to conduct laboratory tests to confirm its analysis.
 GSK-VIR BIOTECH

 Laboratory analysis of the COVID-19 antibody therapy GlaxoSmithKline is developing with U.S. partner Vir Biotechnology has indicated the drug is effective against the new Omicron variant, the British drugmaker said.
-(Compilation by Manas Mishra, Oishee Majumdar and Leroy Leo in Bengaluru; Editing by Anil D'Silva)
+(Compilation by Manas Mishra, Oishee Majumdar and Leroy Leo and Mrinalika Roy in Bengaluru; Editing by Anil D'Silva)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)